-Please note that many of the creations within the Catalog are not capable of being made by the Create

-Wondrous Item feat alone, despite the broad interpretation of the rules from the core books.
-All of them require a DC check against either the Craft (Alchemy) or Profession (Herbalist) skills, and most require more than just magical knowledge.
+Please note that many of the creations within the Catalog are not capable of being made by the Create Wondrous Item feat alone, despite the broad interpretation of the rules from the core books.
+All of them require a DC check against an Alchemy or Profession: Herbalist skill, and most require more than just magical knowledge.
 They are obviously intended to require the new Craft feats in Chapter 6.
-As noted under the particular items, those which need Create Erlcana and Create Greater Alchana feats cannot be made with the individual skills alone.
-Only the most learned of alchemists know the secrets of the Five Stones and only the most skilled herbalists know the Greater Erlcana.
+As noted under the particular items, those which need Create Erkana and Create Greater Alchana feats cannot be made with the individual skills alone.
+Only the most learned of alchemists know the secrets of the Five Stones and only the most skilled herbalists know the Greater Erkana.